strawlab/nextgen-camera-users/README.md

     DATAFILE="$BRAIDZ_FILE.h5"
     python ~/src/nextgen-camera-users/scripts/convert_kalmanized_csv_to_flydra_h5.py $BRAIDZ_FILE

-Note that this conversion requires the program `compute-flydra1-compat` to be on your path if you are converting 3D trajectories.
+Note that this conversion requires the program `compute-flydra1-compat` (from the `braid-offline` package) to be on your path if you are converting 3D trajectories.

 ### Run MultiCamSelfCal on data collected with Braid